A Guide to Thinking Critically About History

 Be wary of judging something based on its long-term historical roots or of judging something historical based on what someone does with it later.

 Ex.
 1: Margaret Sanger, the founder of Planned Parenthood, was a racist.
 Therefore, people like Hillary Clinton who support Planned Parenthood today are trying to commit genocide against inner-city Blacks.
+Modern liberals, whatever their other faults, aren’t hugely into murdering minorities (and neither was Sanger).

 Ex.
 2: Adolf Hitler encouraged the invention of the Volkswagen Beetle, so today’s VW’s should be associated with Nazism.